thuannguyen88/thuannguyen88/README.md

 Some technologies I enjoy working with include ReactJS, NodeJS, ExpressJS, Typescript and PostgreSQL

+If I'm not coding, you could find me in the gym for the physicals and the mentals.
+Lifting 🏋🏻‍♂️ heavy things has been a great way for me to practise moving meditation, less I want weights to fall on my foot 😅

+I like cats even though they bring about allergies 😄🐈

 ## 📌 Popular Projects

 Click on one of the project images below to take you to its code repository where you can find out more about the project, with each repo including a: